-- It is sent directly from the institution. - It arrives in a sealed envelope (from the institution) with the application.

-- It is an original (not an unmarked copy) that is sent with the application (not in a sealed envelope from the institution). - It is a "certified true copy" (or has been "attested" by the institution) that is sent with the application (not in a sealed envelope from the institution).
+- It is sent directly from the institution. - It arrives in a sealed envelope (from the institution) with the application. - It is an original (not an unmarked copy) that is sent with the application (not in a sealed envelope from the institution). - It is a "certified true copy" (or has been "attested" by the issuing institution) that is sent with the application (not in a sealed envelope from the institution).

-A Test of English as a Foreign Language (TOEFL) score of 173 (computer-based test) or 500 (paper-based test) is required for University enrollment.
-Applicants who do not have a valid TOEFL score will be conditionally admitted and required to take an institutional TOEFL upon arrival at The University of Toledo.
-Conditionally admitted students who do not achieve a minimum of 500 on the institutional TOEFL will be referred to the American Language Institute (ALI) at The University of Toledo for intensive English study.
+A Test of English as a Foreign Language (TOEFL) score of 173 (computerbased test) or 500 (paper-based test) is required for University enrollment.
+Applicants who do not have a passing TOEFL score will be conditionally admitted and required to take an institutional TOEFL upon arrival at The University of Toledo.
+Conditionally admitted students who do not achieve a minimum of 500 on the institutional TOEFL will be automatically admitted to the American Language Institute (ALI) at The University of Toledo for intensive English study.

-Documentation of financial support (expressed in U.S. dollars) is required to issue the immigration documents DS-2019 or I-20.
+Documentation of valid financial support (expressed in U.S. dollars) is required to issue the immigration documents DS-2019 or I-20.
 Upon the student's acceptance to UT, the appropriate immigration document (form DS-2019 or I-20) will be issued.

-Students may visit or call the Office of Undergraduate Admission for Adult, Transfer and International Students, Rocket Hall Room 1060, 419.530.1201 or 1.800.586.5336 ext.
-1201, intlsvs@utnet.utoledo.edu.
+Students may visit or call the Office of Undergraduate Admission for Adult, Transfer and International Students, Room 1000 Rocket Hall,

+419.530.1201 or 1.800.586.5336 ext.
+1201, e-mail internationaladmission@utnet.utoledo.edu.